RCaz33/DataBricks_Hackathon/README.md

             Lucullus variable (port) specifications

     * An '*_MWF/spectra/' directory.
 This contains the emission spectra data produced by the multi-wavelength fluorometer.
+WE DON'T USE THIS

-  NOTE: The file/directory naming scheme given in the tree of files below corresponds to the bioreactor batch names defined above.
+  Capacitance ---> in situ measurment (sampling rate = 1 minute) Lucullus Data -> ex situ measurment (sampling rate = 5 minute)

   ```
   $ \tree -nF